dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/api-reference/core/dsrect.md

 ```

 > [!Note]
-> Value range is [0.0, 1.0] when measuredInPercentage is true.
+> The valid range is [0.0, 1.0] when measuredInPercentage is true.

 ### top